-Designers would best know Gimp as a great tool for creating 2D designs but might not have explored its capabilities as a 3D visualization tool.
+Designers would best know Gimp as a great tool for creating 2D designs but might not have explored its capabilities as a 3D visualization software for designing.

 Image credits: segtsy.com

-- To use Gimp 3D visualization software, you would need some platform additions and packages that would make rendering easier.
+- To use Gimp 3D visualization software, you would need some platform additions and packages that would make rendering with alternative rendering softwares.